Code-Institute-Submissions/weightbearer/README.md

 Welcome to my user-centric front-end development milestone project.
 For this project I chose to create a [website](https://kiehozero.github.io/weightbearer/) for a friend's band, Weight Bearer, a metal band based in Lancashire, England.
 Luckily for me the band actually wish to use this as their online home, so this project might technically count as my first (unpaid) commission!

-## UX
+## User Experience

-I have created a website which centralises resources that would otherwise be spread across a number of social media websites.
+I have created a website that centralises resources that would otherwise be spread across a number of social media websites.
 The band currently uses Bandcamp for hosting and selling music, Spotify and YouTube for streaming and Facebook for publicity and events.

 ### Styling